kumar-ks/DockerPythonFlaskStatusPage/README.md

 ```

+### 2nd run:

-## 2nd run: More Advanced test was comprising the extra settings that added modifiation to the apache configuration files, these were aimed at enabling the forward proxy functionality in accordance with the understanding of the specificaiton.
+More Advanced test was comprising the extra settings that added modifiation to the apache configuration files, these were aimed at enabling the forward proxy functionality in accordance with the understanding of the specificaiton.

 ```
 docker container run  --publish 8080:80  --name morawi_httpd -d -v /apacheVhosts/sites:/usr/local/apache2/conf/sites  httpd:latest

 ```
-## Webserver configuration as ""Forward Proxy"" addition to configuration
+## Webserver configuration

+"Forward Proxy" addition to configuration
-To make this config more flexibe and re-usable it was best to configure the proxy settings via 'Virtual hosts' setup.
+To make this config more flexibe and re-usable,
+it was deemed best to configure the proxy settings via 'Virtual hosts' setup.
 The configuration is to be dropped inside the following path
 within the webserver configuration.

 <td>  [/apps/docker/apacheconf/sites](file:///apps/docker/apacheconf/sites)       </td>